David Yee – Playwright

 Jayna Mees is an emerging playwright, deviser, and director, who is thrilled to be joining the rochdale team.
 In the fall, Jayna will be entering her fourth year of theatre studies at York University where she is specializing in Devised Theatre and Playwriting.
 Some recent credits include: production manager (The Flashback Festival at York University) and assistant director for Noise by Maria Milisavljevic (directed by Lindsay Bell and Margaret Legere at York University).
 Future credits include: assistant director for Goodnight Desdemona (Good Morning Juliet) by Ann-Marie MacDonald (directed by Jennifer Tarver at York University).

-Michael Reynolds is a third Year theatre production student at York University.
-Michael is very excited to be Co-Technical Director of rochdale.
-He wants to thank Julian for giving him this opportunity and Adam for helping him and being a great Co-Technical Director
+Michael Reynolds is a third year theatre production student at York University.
+Michael is very excited to be Co-Technical Director of rochdale!
+Michael would like to thank everyone for having him on this incredible team!

 Marlis Schweitzer is Chair of the Department of Theatre at York University and Editor of Theatre Survey.
 With Laura Levin, she is co-editor of Performance Studies in Canada (McGill Queen’s University Press).
 Marlis is thrilled to support rochdale’s return to the stage at SummerWorks.